twitchard/blog/posts/2022-08-30-system-dynamics-schmystem-dynamics.markdown

 > If your model is a good one, opportunities for improvement should be immediately obvious, which I believe is true in this case.
 However, to truly identify where to invest, you need to identify the true values of these stocks and flows!
 For example, if you don’t have a backlog of ready commits, then speeding up your deploy rate may not be valuable.

-The first time I read this post, I went all googly-eyed at the diagram and nodded along to this analysis.
-Now I have deliberately set out to criticize this sort of argument, something is clearly wrong here.
+The first time I read this post, I went googly-eyed at the diagram and nodded along to this analysis.
+But something is clearly wrong here.
 Imagine you are a solo developer, and deploys take an hour.
 You won't build up a backlog of commits.
 Does this mean speeding up deploys to 1 minute is valueless?
 That's crazy talk!
 Speed up your deploys and you have gained a super power: the ability to interactively ask questions of your production environment, e.g. add a quick log statement to get a sample of the values a variable has under production traffic.

+The stocks-and-flows diagram says nothing about this superpower.
+To the stock-and-flows diagram, the only value of deploys is that they convert the stock of ready commits to the stock of deployed commits.
+The stocks-and-flows diagrams knows nothing about developer workflows or time-sensitive information.
+It knows stocks - quantities that accumulate, and it knows flows - rates of change - and the concept of "interactivity" doesn't fit neatly into either concept.